Vinayak4780/fika-ai-engineering-insights-bot/README.md

-# Engineering Performance Bot MVP
+# PupilTree - Engineering Performance Bot

 A chat-first, AI-powered system that provides insights into engineering team performance using LangChain agents and GitHub data analysis.